apify/apify-docs/README.md

     \`\`\`
     ```

-    See [Markdown features](https://docusaurus.io/docs/markdown-features) in the Docusaurus docs for more information.
+    Check out [Markdown features](https://docusaurus.io/docs/markdown-features) in the Docusaurus docs for more information.

 ### Code tabs

-See [Docusaurus documentation for tabs](https://docusaurus.io/docs/markdown-features/tabs) for examples.
-In Apify platform documentation, use the code tabs to always include examples for both JavaScript and Python languages.
+View [Docusaurus documentation for tabs](https://docusaurus.io/docs/markdown-features/tabs) for examples.
+In Apify platform documentation, always use the code tabs to include examples for both JavaScript and Python languages.

 ```markdown
 import Tabs from '@theme/Tabs';